bcnmy/docs/versioned_docs/version-3.0/account/signers/privy.md

 import { IBundler, Bundler } from '@biconomy/bundler';
 import { IPaymaster, BiconomyPaymaster } from '@biconomy/paymaster';
-import { ChainId } from "@biconomy/core-types";

 ...

 // Initialize your bundler
 const bundler: IBundler = new Bundler({
     bundlerUrl: 'your-bundler-url-from-the-biconomy-dashboard',
-    chainId: ChainId.POLYGON_MUMBAI, // Replace this with your desired network
+    chainId: 80002, // Replace this with your desired network
     entryPointAddress: DEFAULT_ENTRYPOINT_ADDRESS, // This is a Biconomy constant });